Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 California has the highest marginal tax rate, at 13.30%.
 Other states with double-digit tax rates include Hawaii (11%), New York (10.90%), New Jersey (10.75%), and Washington, D.C.
 (10.75%).
 Aside from the states that have no income tax, the lowest marginal tax rate belongs to North Dakota, which has an income tax rate of 2.90%.

-Altogether, there are 14 states that don’t tax federal or private pensions.
-Some of these are states that have no income tax at all; others have provisions in state law that exclude pension income from being subject to income tax.
+Altogether, there are 14 states that don’t tax federal or private pension plans.
+Some of these are states that have no income tax at all; others have provisions in state law that make them states with no pension tax.
+Here are which states don’t tax pensions:

 State